shahisumit/CS587_AML_Assignment1_Part2/README.md

 We trained a deep-learning VGG16 model for classification of the Oxford Flowers dataset, using the PyTorch library.

-Train a deep-learning  for classification of the Oxford Flowers dataset, using the PyTorch library

 We acheieved accuracy of the network on the test images: 87.745098 %.

 We imported cleverhans to implement FGSM and PGD attacks.